CBD Oil Benefits

 - Schizophrenia: 400 – 1250mg/day (Source: A Four-week Clinical Trial Investigating Efficacy and Safety of Cannabidiol as a Treatment for Acutely Ill Schizophrenic Patients)

-Be sure to read our mega-article CBD Oil: The Ultimate Guide.
-If you are interested and would like to know more before you buy CBD oil, please do feel free to contact our customer service team at email@example.com.
+If you are interested in CBD Oil and would like to know more before you buy, please do feel free to contact our customer service team at firstname.lastname@example.org.
+We are based in Cape Town and deliver nationwide in South Africa.